 Absolutely.
 If only for the fact that I get to bond a little bit with J and maybe T. And I also get to indulge my inner crafter.

 In 2015, T&J brought me a potted begonia plant.
 One of the few that I was able to keep alive all summer and through to the fall.
 Kyle related to me that it was their maternal grandmother’s idea as they were also purchasing plants for their mom.
+Again in 2016, I got a potted violet plant.
+I was incredibly grateful and I think that the boys also remembered my color preferences.

 Did they have to include me?